Benchmarking foundation potentials against quantum chemistry methods for predicting molecular redox potentials: Discussion

+To demonstrate this ``hallucination", we compared the energy, structure, and Hessian of the \ce{2e-} reduced state (\ce{BNSN^2-}) predicted by FPs against the same properties for the neutral BNSN molecule.
+The results from the target DFT calculation for \ce{BNSN^2-} served as the reference.

+Table~\ref{tab:error_compare} shows that the properties predicted by the FPs for \ce{BNSN^2-} closely resemble those predicted for the neutral BNSN molecule, while deviating significantly from the reference values from DFT ($\omega$B97M-V/def2-TZVPD).
+The comparison demonstrates that FPs incorrectly map the \ce{BNSN^2-} onto the neutral BNSN configuration, which is likely due to the underrepresentation of \ce{2e-} redox species in the training set.
+The inconsistent mapping leads to substantial errors in property prediction.

 Another practical gap for using FPs in electrochemical redox potential calculations is handling the solvation effect.
-As MACE-OMol is pretrained on gas-phase DFT calculations, implicit solvation models cannot be directly applied, as they require electronic structure information that the FP does not provide.
-The Born-Haber cycle offers a pragmatic workaround.
-This approach enables the calculation of gas-phase free energies using the computationally efficient FP, while the solvation free energy is incorporated as a separate, external correction.
-In this framework, the choice of the implicit solvent model is critical.
+As MACE-OMol and UMA are pretrained on gas-phase DFT calculations, implicit solvation models cannot be directly applied, since electronic structure information is required but FPs do not provide it.
+The Born-Haber cycle offers a pragmatic workaround that computes gas-phase free energies using computationally efficient FPs and the solvation free energy using a separate external correction.
 While models like the Polarizable Continuum Model (PCM) are common \cite{tomasi_pcm_2005}, the SMD is particularly well-suited for FP-based computational workflows.
 There are two primary advantages to using SMD.
 First, it systematically parameterizes non-electrostatic contributions \cite{marenich_smd_2009}, often leading to more accurate solvation free energies.
 Second, and most crucially, the SMD model was developed with empirical parameters optimized using gas-phase optimized molecular configurations against experimental solvation energies \cite{sola_menshutkin_1991}.
 The SMD model ensures direct compatibility with FP-optimized gas-phase structures, enabling seamless integration for redox potential calculations with the Born-Haber cycle.